mkopischkie/mkopischkie.github.io/_pages/clustering.md

 ![divisive](/assets/images/divisive.jpg)

-This image below clarifies the possible distance metrics used in clustering algorithms:
+This image below clarifies some of the possible distance metrics used in clustering algorithms.
+After running many clustering algorithms, the euclidean distance yielded the best scores, so I used the default euclidean distance metric for my algorithms.

 ![distance](/assets/images/distancemetrics.jpg)